 Trilafon is an oral tablet made up of a phenothiazine called perphenazine.
-We carry the generic alternative of Trilafon, which is just called perphenazine, available for purchase in 2mg, 4mg, 6mg, 8mg, and 16mg!
+We carry the generic alternative of Trilafon, which is just called perphenazine, available for purchase in 2mg, 4mg, 6mg, 8mg, and 16mg.

 Trilafon is prescribed to treat psychotic disorders.
-Psychotic disorders affect the chemicals in the brain and includes common disorders such as schizophrenia and schizoaffective disorder.
+Psychotic disorders affect the chemicals in the brain and include common disorders such as schizophrenia and schizoaffective disorder.
 Common and general symptoms within psychotic disorders may include difficulty concentrating, depressed mood, anxiety, suspiciousness, delusions, and hallucinations.
 However, depending on what kind of psychotic disorder you have, you may show different symptoms or a different mix of symptoms.
-For example, people with schizophrenia usually will always have mood symptoms (such as loss of interest in previously enjoyable activities or overall sadness) together with psychotic symptoms (hallucinations and anxiety), whereas schizoaffective disorders may cause mood symptoms, but not necessarily at the same time as psychotic symptoms.
+For example, people with schizophrenia usually will always have mood symptoms (such as loss of interest in previously enjoyable activities or overall sadness) together with psychotic symptoms (hallucinations and anxiety), whereas schizoaffective disorders may cause mood symptoms but not necessarily at the same time as psychotic symptoms.

-No matter which symptoms you find present, or which symptoms come hand in hand together, using Trilafon can help ease them.
-Using this medication can help reduce aggressive behavior, the desire to cause harm to yourself or others, hallucinations, nervousness, and can help you think more clearly and participate in everyday life in a way you maybe couldn’t before.
+No matter which symptoms you find present or which symptoms come hand in hand together, using Trilafon can help ease them.
+Using this medication can help reduce aggressive behavior, the desire to cause harm to yourself or others, hallucinations, and nervousness.
+It can help you think more clearly and participate in everyday life in a way you maybe couldn’t before.
 Trilafon (perphenazine) is effective at treating psychotic disorders such as schizophrenia because of its ability to aid in the restoration of the imbalance of natural chemicals, such as dopamine, in the brain.

 Your dose may be changed occasionally throughout the duration of treatment.
 Ensure you are following each of your doctors’ directions very carefully.
 You may need frequent blood tests while using Trilafon.